What Exactly Is the Cooling-Off Period?

 No realistic prospect of reconciliation

 The court must be satisfied that reconciliation is not possible.
-Where the parties have lived apart for years and resolved all issues between them, this condition is generally straightforward to establish.
+Where the parties have not been living as husband and wife for years and have resolved all issues between them, this condition is generally straightforward to establish.

 -